 The Karuk Tribe's relinquishment and release of claims set forth in (i) above shall not be in force or effect until the date on which the Secretary publishes a statement of findings in the Federal Register that certain conditions precedent that benefit the Tribe have been fulfilled.
 The Tribe's relinquishment and release shall be effective from the date of publication of this notice.
+Reference in Section 15.3.7 to Appendix C-2 means the version of Appendix C-2 adopted by the Klamath Basin Coordinating Council on June 17, 2011, or such other version of Appendix C-2 approved by the KBCC, and the KBCC representatives of the Secretary, and the Karuk Tribe consistent with Section 4.1.2.B.
 These conditions precedent are as follows:

 - a.
 Authorizing Legislation, which authorizes the relinquishments and releases above, and includes authorization for the United States and the Tribe to irrevocably make the Assurances stated in Section 15.3 has been enacted into law; - b.
 The Secretary has published the notice provided for in Section 15.3.4.A concluding that the beneficial events enumerated there for the Tribe have been accomplished; - c.
 The total amount of funding identified for the elements of Appendix C-2 associated with the planning and implementation of Phase I and Phase II of the Fisheries Restoration Plan, Phase I of the Fisheries Reintroduction Plan, the Fisheries Monitoring Plan, the Water Use Retirement Program, the Interim Flow and Lake-level Program, and the Regulatory Assurances Programs, as specified in Sections 10, 11.3.1, 12, 16.2, 20.4, and 22.2 has been authorized and appropriated; - d.
-The total amount of funding identified for the elements of Appendix C-2 associated with those provisions of Sections 31 through 33 pertinent to the Karuk Tribe has been authorized and appropriated; and - e.
+The total amount of funding identified for the elements of Appendix C-2 associated with those provisions of Sections 31 through 33 pertinent to the Karuk Tribe has been authorized and appropriated; and e.
 Facilities Removal as defined by the Klamath Hydroelectric Settlement Agreement has occurred.